 Benefits of Stackable Credentials for Community and Technical Colleges

-A Moody’s Investors Service report predicted a disruption in higher education in the US, with universities expanding into an online degree, non-degree, and certificate programs, according to Inside Higher Ed and Education Dive.
+A Moody’s Investors Service report predicted a disruption in higher education in the US, with universities expanding into online degree, non-degree, and certificate programs, according to Inside Higher Ed and Education Dive.

 “Some universities previously resistant to change will have to take more expansive steps to adapt to this transformation,” Pranav Sharma, Assistant Vice President at Moody’s, was quoted as saying in a statement.
 “Not all universities, however, have the resources or culture to move quickly and the coronavirus will expedite existential threats for some.”